 ECSS-Q-ST-60_0480077

-The change shall be submitted to the customer for approval.
+In case of documentation update, the change shall be submitted to the customer for approval.

 ECSS-Q-ST-60_0480078

 To reduce the risk of procuring counterfeit components, when parts are not directly procured from the manufacturer, the supplier shall procure parts only from distributors duly franchised by the parts manufacturer.